 But, 90 percent of the applications use 1D barcode.

 2D code, like QR codes and data matrix use squares, hexagon and other shapes to store data.

 It is read in 2 dimensions as data is arranged in both horizontal as well as vertical patterns.

-It can be much smaller than the 1D code, but can carry upto 100 characters, and thus hold much more information.
-Another advantage is that while 1D can carry only alphanumerics, 2D codes can carry other kind of information like images, website address, voice, and other types of binary data.
+It can be much smaller than the 1D code but can carry up to 100 characters, and thus hold much more information.
+Another advantage is that while 1D can carry only alphanumerics, 2D codes can carry other kinds of information like images, website address, voice, and other types of binary data.